rezgauche/nervous-tiger/content/pages/posts/shoplisting.md

 The artists can mint artwork in [*our nft store on mintbase*](https://www.mintbase.io/store/rezgauche.mintbase1.near)

-80% and 9% royalties for artist
+80% and 9% royalties for artist.

-17,5% and 1% royalties for rezgauche DAO
+17,5% and 1% royalties for rezgauche DAO.

-2,5% mintbase.io fees
+2,5% mintbase.io fees.

 Contact mail@rezgauche.be if you would like to add your work to shoplisting and mint digital art in our nft factory.